Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Alex (Oleksandr) Taraiev

-Alex Taraiev is the President of UCPBA Calgary and the Executive Director at UCC-APC.
+Alex Taraiev is the President of UCPBA Calgary and the Board Member on the UCC-APC executive.
 With a strong background in finance, Alex holds multiple certifications, including B.Fin., CIFC, CPCA, and RRC.
 He is also an Associate at IG Private Wealth Management – Colbourne Group PWM.

 Dr. Walter Kowalchyk

 Dr. Walter Kowalchyk is a prominent leader in the Ukrainian community of Alberta, currently serving as the President of the Ukrainian Canadian Professional and Business Association of Edmonton (P’s&B’sYEG).
-With over 23 years of experience in public education, he has held significant roles, including Teacher and Principal at a Ukrainian Bilingual School.
-Throughout his journey in the Alberta Ukrainian community, he has served as the president of the Camp Oselia Society, vice president of both the local and provincial chapters of the Ukrainian Catholic Brotherhood, and president of the Volya Ukrainian Dancers, where he taught Ukrainian dance across Alberta.
+He has held significant roles over his 23 years of experience in public education, including Teacher and Principal at a Ukrainian Bilingual School.
+Within the Alberta Ukrainian community, he has served as President of the Camp Oselia Society, Vice-President of both the local and provincial chapters of the Ukrainian Catholic Brotherhood of Canada (UCBC), and President of the Volya Ukrainian Dancers, where he also taught Ukrainian dance.

 Olha Vozna

 Olha Vozna founded the Ukrainian Women Business Foundation a year ago.
-Since its inception, we have conducted more than 70 meetings and grown our community to over 1,100 members.
-We assist each other in finding job opportunities, integrating into the community, and establishing businesses, and during the tax season, our 50+ volunteers helped low-income individuals file approximately 2,000 tax returns for free through our Free Tax Care Tax Clinic.
+Since its inception, they have conducted more than 70 meetings and grown the community to over 1,100 members.
+The organization members assist each other in finding job opportunities, integrating into the community, and establishing businesses.
+During the tax season, the 50+ volunteers helped low-income individuals file approximately 2,000 tax returns for free through our Free Tax Care Tax Clinic.

 The Signs of Russian Propaganda and Their Interpretation